Wei Renjie

-Wei Renjie (魏仁杰 (魏仁傑, Wèi Rénjié); born 18 February 1991) is a Chinese footballer who currently plays for China League One side Shaanxi Chang'an Athletic.
+Wei Renjie (魏仁杰 (魏仁傑, Wèi Rénjié); born 18 February 1991) is a Chinese footballer.

 Club career

-Wei Renjie would start his professional career with top tier club Qingdao Jonoon where he made his debut in a league game on 14 June 2009 against Shenzhen F.C. where he came on as a substitute in a 2-2 draw.
+Wei Renjie would start his professional career with top tier club Qingdao Jonoon where he made his debut in a league game on 14 June 2009 against Shenzhen FC where he came on as a substitute in a 2-2 draw.
 As a peripheral young player he was loaned out to lower league club Shandong Tengding and then Nanjing Qianbao before making the move permanent as they moved city and renamed themselves Chengdu Qbao.
 By the 2017 league season he would join third tier club Shaanxi Chang'an Athletic where he gained promotion with them as the club finished third within the 2018 league season while Yanbian Funde was dissolved due to owing taxes.